Lens and Linear, 2048's logic in 22 lines

 Alright, nothing too exciting yet.
 This is simply a board filled with

-s.
+Nothings.
 We’ll use this to start discovering linear’s vector and matrix

-is nothing but a vector of vectors,
+representation.
+A matrix of type M44 is nothing but a vector of vectors,

 stored in row-major order; a vector of matrix rows: